 Prior to the IPO Reorganization, vested Class B common units were classified as share-based liability awards.
 Vested Class B common units of a terminated partner were redeemed in cash, generally in annual installments over the five years following termination of employment.
 The Partnership redeemed the vested Class B common units at a value determined in accordance with the terms of the grant agreement pursuant to which the common units were granted, which included a premium in the case of employment terminated by reason of death, disability or retirement.
 The redemption value of Class B common units had been calculated assuming a holder's termination of employment was the result of resignation or involuntary termination by Artisan and had been recorded as Class B liability award in the Consolidated Statements of Financial Condition.
 For individuals who had given notice of retirement in accordance with their grant agreements and such notice has been accepted by Artisan, the redemption value of the Class B common units had been calculated using the retirement valuation as of the notice date.
 Prior to April 6, 2011, compensation cost was measured at the grant date based on the intrinsic value of the common units granted.
-Intrinsic value of the common units granted.
+Intrinsic value was determined using the redemption value of the Class B awards.
+On and after April 6, 2011, compensation cost was measured at the grant date based on the fair value of the common units granted.
 Compensation cost was recognized as expense over the requisite service period for vesting, typically five years.
 Compensation cost was re-measured each period with any incremental changes in value subsequent to the grant date expensed over the remaining vesting period.
 Changes in value that occurred after the end of the vesting period were recorded as compensation cost in the period in which the changes occur through settlement of the common units.
 Distributions of the Partnership's net income associated with Class B common units were recorded to Compensation and benefits expense.
-During 2013, the Class B common units were modified, which eliminated the cash redemption feature and liability classification.
-See Note 11, "Compensation and Benefits" for d
+During 2